Key takeaways:

 What are key card and key fob systems?

-What’s the difference between a key card system and a key fob system?
+What’s the difference between a fob key and an access card?

 While key card and key fob systems are very similar, they do have a couple of minor differences.

-The differences between a key card system and a key fob system are:
+The primary differences between a key card and a key fob lock system are:

 • Appearance.
 The most apparent difference between these two systems is how each credential appears.
 Key card access systems use slim PVC cards that can easily fit inside a wallet or purse.
 They could also be attached to the end of a lanyard.
 As for key fob systems, the credential appears as a small plastic puck that fits on a keychain or in a pocket.

-• Use.
+• How they’re used.
 The other significant difference between a key card system and a key fob system is how the credential is used.
 Key card systems are either a swipe or are triggered when in the proximity of a reader.
 Fobs work similarly, but sometimes they require direct contact with the reader.
-A property may also use its key card to double as an ID card, containing the user’s photo, title, and other related information.
+A property may also use electronic key fobs to double as an ID card, containing the user’s photo, title, and other related information.
 In these cases, maximizing the card’s use helps streamline the card access system.

 Cost of key fob entry system